ampedweb/html-dom-document/README.md

 $dom->isHtml5(); // true
 ```

-If working with HTML5, you may want to know if a given node is a "void element," meaning it needs no closing tag.
+If working with HTML5, you may want to know if a given node is a "void element", meaning it needs no closing tag.
 This can be checked with the `isVoidElement()` method.

 ```php
 $element->isVoidElement(); // true